LinArcX/mpsl/README.md

 ## Customization
 ### Custom functins
 You can add your own functions and call them later.
-For example i want to show-permision and git-branch.
+For example i want to show file permisions and current git branch.
 First define them:

 ```
 function!
 FilePermission()